These website design mistakes can spell the difference between success and failure. Are you committing any of these deadly sins?

 I say at least three, because you should really also consider how the layout will look when Tablet or Smartphone are in Portrait (vertical) and Landscape (horizontal) mode.

-Avoid targeting specific devices (like iPhone 6 or Samsung Galaxy S7) instead making your design work well within certain “break points” for window size.
+Avoid targeting specific devices instead making your design work well within certain “break points” for window size.
 This will effectively dictate some of your design decisions, but can force you to make better overall choices.

 7. Slow Load Times and Page Speed